eguicciardi/guinet/about.md

 ---
-title: About
+title: About me
 permalink: /about/

 ---

-<p class="lead">I'm a result driven web developer with more than 10 years experience in custom projects development.</p>
+<p class="lead">I'm a result driven web developer with more than 15 years experience in custom projects development.</p>

-From complex company websites to ecommerce solutions and ad-hoc software platforms both desktop and mobile.

-My areas of expertise are Drupal and Wordpress development, deployment and hardening.
+My areas of expertise are **Drupal** and **Wordpress** development, deployment and hardening.
 Data interaction between systems and bug fixing.

-I like simple, clean and maintenable code and I deeply care about the code I write and the code I've been asked to look behind.
+I like simple, clean and maintenable code.
+I deeply care about the code I write and the one I've been asked to look behind.

-Currently I'm serving as head of software development at Tesene in Pisa.
+Currently I'm head of DevOps and senior developer at [Tesecom](https://www.tesecom.it) in Pisa.

 Feel free to contact me at e -AT- guicciardi.net

+## About this site

+This site is based on [Jekyll](http://jekyllrb.com) and hosted on [Dreamhost](https://www.dreamhost.com/).
+It's mantained by me and based on the design of [Fajar Umbara](https://umbara.web.id).
+You can fork or clone it on [GitHub](https://github.com/eguicciardi/guinet).